-Germany's economy produced $3.479 trillion in 2016 as measured by gross domestic product.
-It's the world's sixth-largest economy after China, the European Union, the United States, India, and Japan.
-To compare GDP between countries, you must use purchasing power parity.
+Germany's economy is expected to produce $4.2 trillion in 2019 as measured by nominal gross domestic product.
+The nation is the world's fourth-largest economy following the United States, China, and Japan.
+To compare countries' GDPs, you must use purchasing power parity.
 Some say that Germany flourished as Chancellor Angela Merkel led the country to robust economic growth and record-low unemployment rates.

-Before the 2008 financial crisis, Germany's growth was usually less than 1 percent per year, for three reasons:
+Before the 2008 financial crisis, Germany's growth was less than 1% per year, for three reasons:

-- Modernization of Eastern Germany cost $70 billion per year at first.
-By 2008, it had dropped to $12 billion.
+- Modernization of Eastern Germany costs $70 billion per year at first.
+By 2008, spending had dropped to $12 billion.

-- High unemployment (9.5 percent) and an aging population (20 percent age 65+).
-That means Germany depletes its Social Security fund faster than it can add via payroll taxes.
+- High unemployment (9.5%) and an aging population (20% aged 65+).
+That means Germany depletes its Social Security fund faster than it can add to it via payroll taxes.

-- Germany managed to get its budget deficit below 3 percent of GDP, as mandated by the EU.
-It lowered fiscal spending, which is what it advocates to solve the Greece debt crisis.
+- Germany managed to get its budget deficit below 3% of GDP, as mandated by the EU.
+It lowered fiscal spending, and the country advocates this method to solve the Greek debt crisis.

 Type of Economy

 Germany has a mixed economy.
 It allows a free market economy in consumer goods and business services.
 But the government imposes regulations even in those areas to protect its citizens.
 Germany has a command economy in defense since everyone receives the benefit, while those with higher incomes pay more in taxes.
 The government provides health care insurance and education.
-That means you pay in according to your income, and receive benefits according to your need.
+That means you pay into the system according to your income and receive benefits according to your need.

 Benefits From Eurozone Membership

-In fact, many say Germany profits the most from its membership.
-Its strong manufacturing base means it has plenty to export to other members of the eurozone and does so more cheaply.
-That gives German companies a competitive advantage that only improves over time.
+In fact, many say that Germany profits the most from its membership.
+Its strong manufacturing base means it has plenty to export to other members of the eurozone and does so more cheaply, giving German companies a competitive advantage that only improves over time.
 That creates prosperity, giving German consumers more money to spend locally.
 As a result, the domestic market recently became a more significant driver of economic growth.

 German Chancellor Angela Merkel

-Current Chancellor Angela Merkel was a low-key physicist and economic reformer from East Germany.
-She won the 2005 election by promising reform to lower the 11.5 percent unemployment rate.
+Current Chancellor Angela Merkel was a physicist and economic reformer from East Germany.
+She won the 2005 election by promising reform to lower the 11.5% unemployment rate.

 How Germany Overcame Historic Struggles With Unemployment

-Unemployment would have been worse in Germany were it not for reforms launched in 1998-2005.
-The government subsidized businesses to reduce working hours.
+Unemployment would have been worse in Germany were it not for reforms launched between 1998 through 2005.
+The government-subsidized businesses to reduce working hours.
 That kept people employed during the recession, although only part-time.

-While President of the EU in 2007, Merkel met with Russia’s President Vladimir Putin at his private country retreat, Bocharov Ruchei in Sochi.
+While president of the EU in 2007, Merkel met with Russia’s President Vladimir Putin at his private country retreat, Bocharov Ruchey, in Sochi.
 Merkel and Putin enjoyed a relatively cordial relationship.
 That was thanks to Putin’s fluency in German and Merkel’s schooling in then-Communist Eastern Germany, which gives her a good command of Russian.